Mikubill/sd-webui-controlnet/README.md

 Thanks & Inspired by: kohya-ss/sd-webui-additional-networks

-### Limits

-* Dragging large file on the Web UI may freeze the entire page.
-It is better to use the upload file option instead.
-* Just like WebUI's [hijack](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/3715ece0adce7bf7c5e9c5ab3710b2fdc3848f39/modules/sd_hijack_unet.py#L27), we used some interpolate to accept arbitrary size configure (see `scripts/cldm.py`)

 ### Install

 1. Open "Extensions" tab.
 2. Open "Install from URL" tab in the tab.
-3. Enter URL of this repo to "URL for extension's git repository".
+3. Enter " https://github.com/Mikubill/sd-webui-controlnet " (excluding quotation marks) to "URL for extension's git repository".
 4. Press "Install" button.
-5. Reload/Restart Web UI.

-Upgrade gradio if any ui issues occured: `pip install gradio==3.16.2`
+5. Go to "Installed" tab, click "Check for updates", and then click "Apply and restart UI".
+(The next time you can also use this method to update ControlNet)
+6. Completely restart A1111 webui including your terminal.
+(If you do not know what is a "terminal", you can reboot your computer: turn your computer off and turn it on again)
+7. Download models (see below)

-### Usage
+### Download Models

-1. Put the ControlNet models (`.pt`, `.pth`, `.ckpt` or `.safetensors`) inside the `models/ControlNet` folder.
-2. Open "txt2img" or "img2img" tab, write your prompts.
-3. Press "Refresh models" and select the model you want to use.
-(If nothing appears, try reload/restart the webui)
-4. Upload your image and select preprocessor, done.

-Currently it supports both full models and trimmed models.
-Use `extract_controlnet.py` to extract controlnet from original `.pth` file.

-### ControlNet 1.1 is in the beta test.

-Right now 12 models of ControlNet 1.1 are in the beta test.
+Right now 14 models of ControlNet 1.1 are in the beta test.
 (Update: inpaint and tile is supported.)

-Download models from ControlNet 1.1: https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main
+Download the models from ControlNet 1.1: https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main

+You need to download model files ending with ".pth" .

 **Put models in your "stable-diffusion-webui\extensions\sd-webui-controlnet\models".
 Now we have already included all YAML files.
 You only need to download PTH files.**

-(If you download models elsewhere, please make sure that yaml file names and model files names are same.
+Note: If you download models elsewhere, please make sure that yaml file names and model files names are same.
 Please manually rename all yaml files if you download from other sources.
-Otherwise, models may have unexpected behaviors.)
-Some 3rd-party CivitAI and fp16 models are renamed randomly, making YAML files mismatch.
-Please download models from our huggingface website with correct YAML file names.
+Otherwise, models may have unexpected behaviors.
+You can ignore this if you download models from official sources.

 **Do not right click the filenames in HuggingFace website to download.
-Some users right clicked those HuggingFace HTML websites as save them as PTH/YAML files.
-They are not downloading PTH/YAML files.
-Instead, click the small download arrow icon “↓” in HuggingFace to download.**
+Some users right clicked those HuggingFace HTML websites and save them as PTH/YAML files.
+They are not downloading correct PTH/YAML files.
+Instead, click the small download arrow “↓” icon in HuggingFace to download.**

+### See Also

 Documents of ControlNet 1.1: https://github.com/lllyasviel/ControlNet-v1-1-nightly

-In 1.1, the previous depth is now called "depth_midas", the previous normal is called "normal_midas", the previous "hed" is called "softedge_edge".
-And starting from 1.1, all line maps, edge maps, lineart maps, boundary maps will have black background and white lines.

 ### Previous Models